Locally nilpotent derivations on $\mathbb{A}^2$-fibrations with $\mathbb{A}^1$-fibration kernels: Introduction

 \textbf{Theorem A2.} Let $R$ be a Noetherian domain containing $\bQ$, $B=\Sym{R}{M}$ for some rank two projective $R$-module $M$ and $D \in \LND{R}{B}$ be such that for each $\p\in\Spec{R}$, the induced $R_{\p}$-lnd $D_\p$ is irreducible.
 Then, $\Ker{D}$ is isomorphic to $\Sym{R}{N}$ for some projective rank one $R$-module $N$ if and only if $\grade{D(B)B, B} \in \{2, \ \infty \}$.

-In Section \ref{Sec_main}, we also prove some interesting corollaries to Theorem \ref{Thm_A2-Fib_A1-Ker}.
+In Section \ref{Sec_main}, we also observe some interesting corollaries to Theorem \ref{Thm_A2-Fib_A1-Ker}.
 Namely, Corollary \ref{Cor_A2-forms_Sym-Ker} provides a necessary and sufficient condition for the kernel of an $R$-lnd $D$ on an $\A{2}$-form over $R$ (see Definition \ref{Defn_A2forms}) to be $\Sym{R}{N}$ for some projective rank one $R$-module $N$; Corollary \ref{Cor_resrank} provides a sufficient condition for the kernel of an $R$-lnd $D$ on an $\A{n}$-fibration over $R$ to be $\A{n-1}$-fibration over $R$ when $\grade{D(B)B,B}$ is $2$ or $\infty$.

 Section \ref{Sec_Normal} of this article discusses part (b) of Question \ref{Qtn_main}.
-Though the answer follows from the line of proof of Proposition 3.3 of \citep{Bhatwadekar-Dutta_LND} and the fact that any affine fibration over a Noetherian ring is a retraction of a polynomial algebra, for the convenience of the reader we have written a detailed proof (see Theorem \ref{Thm_kernel_Noeth_normal}).
+If $R$ is a Noetherian normal domain and $D$ is an $R$-lnd on an $\A{2}$-fibration $B$ over $R$, then we have shown that the structure of $\Ker{D}$ is exactly same as the case of $B=R^{[2]}$.
+The proof goes along the line of the proof of Proposition 3.3 of \citep{Bhatwadekar-Dutta_LND}, and heavily uses the fact that any affine fibration over a Noetherian ring is a retract of a polynomial algebra (see Theorem \ref{Thm_kernel_Noeth_normal}).

 {\bf Theorem B.} Let $R$ be a Noetherian normal domain containing $\bQ$, $B$ an $\A{2}$-fibration over $R$ and $D\in\LND{R}{B}\setminus\{0\}$.
 Then, $\Ker{D}$ has the structure of a graded ring $\bigoplus_{i\ge 0} A_i$ with $A_0 = R$ and for each $i \geqslant 1$, $A_i$ is a finite reflexive $R$-module of rank one.
 In fact, when $R$ is not a field, then there exists an ideal $I$ of unmixed height one in $R$ such that $A$ is isomorphic to the symbolic Rees algebra $\bigoplus_{n\ge 0} I^{(n)}T^{n}$.